There are a lot of misconceptions about what expat life is like - probably because there is no one-size-fits-all expat lifestyle.

 The second group is looking for adventure.

-These people came to Indonesia to find a more adventurous lifestyle than what they had in their home countries.
-They might have been in Indonesia as part of a world trip and found that they really liked it here.
-Or they might be people who never felt like they fit in at home and ended up in Indonesia on a whim.
+People in this group came to Indonesia to find a more adventurous lifestyle than what they had in their home countries.
+They might have been on a world trip and found that they really liked Indonesia and stayed.
+Or they might have felt like they never fit in at home and ended up in Indonesia on a whim.

 They might even be serial expats - people who spend a few years in one country before moving to the next.
 These are often people who aren't satisfied by experiencing a destination in the way that a tourist or traveler would.
-Instead, they want to experience each part of the world by immersing themselves in one culture and then another and another.
+Instead, they want to experience various foreign destinations by immersing themselves in one culture and then another and another.

 I haven't forgotten romance.